bastian-polewka/criss-cross-algorithm-assignment7/README.md

 ```

 ## Case 2 : `b` has fewer digits than `a` ##
 This case could be eliminated if we simply make both `a` and `b` the same length initially by adding leading zeroes to `b`.
-Then, before returning our answer, we remove any leading zeroes.
-However, this approach wastes a lot of time when both strings are very long.
+However, this approach is time-consuming because there will be unnecessary and will introduce leading zeroes in our final answer which must be removed.

 To bypass this problem, we simply reduce the total number of steps and the number of single digit product at each step to eliminate cases where the 1-digit multiplication involves a leading zero.